FrancescoSaverioZuppichini/mirror/README.md

 ```

+This class repeats the input for `repeat` times.
+### Connect to the web interface
-This class just repeat the input for `repeat` times.
-Now we have to create a `WebInterface` to make this class communicate with the application.
-Easily, we can use `WebInterface.from_visualisation` to create the communication chain between our visualisation and the web app
+To connect our fancy visualisation to the web interface, we have to create a `WebInterface`.
+Easily, we can use `WebInterface.from_visualisation` to generate the communication channel between our visualisation and the web app.

+It follows and example

 ```python